 Grenade is our final test.

 The goal is to simulate a client requested project and how we would approach complex objects on our own.

 As as small tip, please be sure that all the previous assignments and tasks are completed successfully before starting this project.

 Portfolio presentation will be the final step.

-Once we have all the models and renders prepared, we´ll start thinking about presentation.
+Once we have all the models prepared, we´ll start thinking about presentation.